 Winter is here.
 And with it, the cold and flu season is upon us.
 But not to worry because there are some simple ways to take care of your immune health and avoid cold and flu this winter season.

 I know that all of us, especially mamas, are all concerned about catching the ailments of the season- the dreaded cold and flu!

-Being sick really sucks and tends to reduce real life to a crawl of misery.
+Being sick really sucks and tends to reduce real-life to a crawl of misery.
 As mommas, we have goals to accomplish and a life to live and we really “ain’t got time for that!’
 No, we don’t!
-Babies need care, houses need cleaning, food needs cooking and a whole host of things to do that won’t get done when you are laid out sniffling and aching all over.
+Babies need care, houses need cleaning, the food needs cooking and a whole host of things to do that won’t get done when you are laid out sniffling and aching all over.